stoffee/terraform-hcp-vault-eks/README.md

 3.  <a href="#SignInHCP">Sign in HCP Portal GUI</a> as an Administrator, at the <strong>Overview</strong> page of your Vault instance in HCP.
 4. PROTIP: Click <strong>API Lock</strong> to stop all users from updating data in the Vault instance.

+    NOTE: There is also a "<a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/operations/emergency-break-glass-features">break glass</a>" procedure that <strong>seals</strong> the Vault server that physically blocks respose to all requests (with the exception of status checks and unsealing.discards its in-memory key for unlocking data).

 5. If you ran Terraform to create the cluster, there is no need to click <strong>Manage</strong> at the upper right for this menu:

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1675389154/vault-hcp-manage-drop-410x306_ehwn0c.jpg"><img width="400" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1675389154/vault-hcp-manage-drop-410x306_ehwn0c.jpg"></a>

-    DO NOT click the red <strong>Delete cluster</strong> square nor type "DELETE" to confirm.
+    If you used Terraform to create the cluster, DO NOT click the GUI red <strong>Delete cluster</strong> square nor type "DELETE" to confirm.

 6. In your Mac Terminal, set credentials for the same AWS account you used to create the cluster.
 7.  <a href="#SelectExample">navigate to the folder</a> holding the <tt>sample.auto.tfvars</tt> file when Terraform was run.